puspitasarimiranti/IBM-Project-Standard-of-Living-SOL-Parameters-in-Various-Countries/README.md

 # Data Visualization with Python

-This is the Capstone Project for Course 9, _IBM Data Analyst Capstone Project_.
-Part of IBM's Data Analyst Professional Certificate from Coursera.
+This is the Final Project for Generative AI Course as a Part of IBM's Data Analyst Professional Certificate from Coursera.

-I take on the role of a Data Analyst with a global IT and Business Services firm that is known for its expertise in IT solutions and its team of highly experienced IT consultants.
-In this role, I will be analyzing several datasets to help identify trends for emerging technologies.
-To keep pace with changing technologies and remain competitive, our organization regularly analyzes data to help identify future skill requirements.
+I take on the role as a Data Analyst  by a Healthcare consultancy firm which has been conducting a survey on the state of global happiness annually.
+The World Happiness Report offers valuable insights into factors influencing happiness across countries.
+The firm wants me to produce a report to find out whether there are demographic, regional, and/or economic characteristics that lead to a better life.

 As a Data Analyst, I will be assisting with this initiative and have been tasked with collecting data from various sources and identifying trends for this year's report on emerging skills.

 ### Task 1

-The first task is to collect data for the technology skills that are most in demand from various sources including job postings, blog posts, and surveys.
+The first task is to collect data about the factors that influencing happiness across countries.
 I will begin by scraping internet websites and accessing APIs to collect data in various formats like .csv files, excel sheets, and databases.

 ### Task 2